oglinuk/zet/20220103033710/README.md

 Since I am in-experienced in a lot of things, and this is a community effort, I need to find some experienced people.

+Book List (so far):

+* Autodidacts Guide to BASH
+* Autodidacts Guide to Go
+* Autodidacts Guide to Python3
+* Autodidacts Guide to JavaScript
+* Autodidacts Guide to C
+* Autodidacts Guide to Git
+* Autodidacts Guide to Docker
+* Autodidacts Guide to Docker Compose
+* Autodidacts Guide to Kind
+* Autodidacts Guide to Kubernetes
+* Autodidacts Guide to Vim
+* Autodidacts Guide to Tmux
+* Autodidacts Guide to GitHub
+* Autodidacts Guide to Zet

 Related: